cviebrock/pixie/README.md

 You probably don't want Pixie to generate images of arbitrary sizes.
 To prevent this, a hashing algorithm is implemented to verify that the requested image is valid.
-The hash is the MD5 of the original file name, the new width and height of the resized image, and the secret `HASH_KEY` configuration value.
-This MD5 is then truncated to the rightmost number of characters as defined by `HASH_LENGTH` (simply to keep file names a reasonable length).
+The hash is the MD5 of the original file name, the new width and height of the resized image (in a `WWWxHHH` formatted string), and the secret `HASH_KEY` configuration value.
+This hash is then truncated to the rightmost number of characters as defined by `HASH_LENGTH` (simply to keep file names a reasonable length).

 Some sample code (in PHP):